rien333/numbersense-vae/thesis/README.md

 mappping to a lower dimenstionality that simultaneously facilitates accurate reconstruction.
-Provided with statistical knowledge of the characteristics of the input, VAEs can not only reconstruct exisiting examples, but also generate novel examples that are similair to the input data based on the inferred statistics.
+Provided with statistical knowledge of the characteristics of the input, VAEs can not only reconstruct exisiting examples, but also generate novel examples that are similar to the input data based on the inferred statistics.
 The ability to generate novel examples makes VAEs a *generative* algorithm.

 The task of the encoder network in a VAE is to infer the mean and variance parameters of a probability distribution of the latent space